Sexual Issues In Relationships - Counselling London

 Responding To Our Sexual Differences It is natural that some couples can grow sexually apart after time together.
 And fearing close intimacy can also put us off sex.
 Some of us may struggle with our desire towards our partner, once the newness, excitement and unpredictability erodes - or the effect of being parents.
 Our own, personal desires, passions affect our sexual desires, as does our self-worth, and these can be explored in the sex therapy.
 Sexual passion, arousal and enlivening sex may be a concern, where the spark may have disappeared from our sexual relationship.
 How welcoming and appreciative we are, may also have an impact, alongside our willingness to emotionally connect and make an effort together.
 Expressing how we feel and what we need from each other may help us.
 How differences are responded to in the relationship may also relate to sexual differences.
 And these sexual differences may have been present when we first meet our partner, and we may somehow have expected our partner to change.
 We may take sexual differences personally, making them about us.
 And sometimes in our sexual life we may be faced with identifying what's non-negotiable for our personal happiness, so we don't compromise.
 Strengthening the bonds between each other, creating an safe setting, shared intimate contact and loving mood creates a secure base and can also relieve our fear, anxiety.
 We may also want to experience trusting touch and affection without a sexual agenda being necessary.
 Making special time for affectionate, sensual sex (yet sometimes being intimate, sensual, without sex) may enrich us as a couple, when we follow our passion.
 How we respond to our partner, communicate, sexually dance together, co-operate may matter to us, as may being trusting and intimate, offering affectionate sexual contact, in tune with the pace of things, moods, being sexy and a considerate lover.
 Respecting our partner, how we give, receive and share, explore and open up with our partner, talk about our sexual feelings, our needs and preferences with our partner without withholding, blaming, shaming them (or us) may assist, as may remaining open to love and sexual contact, being present to our dynamic, sexual energy rather than isolating ourselves.
 Do we know what facilitates our partner to feel more sexual.
 We may be curious about exploring new or exciting ways of being sexually intimate.
 Bringing romance back, adding some old or new spice, being adventurous or daring, sexually spontaneous, or willing to explore new or different sexual contact, connections may be important.
 Experiencing a deeper soul connection, making love from the heart may matter to us.
 Opening up to deeper areas of our sexual life, integrating aspects previously not available to us, may also be important in order to deepen our sexual relationship, as we open to our masculine, feminine sexual energy.
 There may also be psychological influences shaping what happens between us.
 (See also Relationship Counselling & Marriage Counselling)

 Men & Women When sex occurs between man and woman (see also Sexual Preferences, Differences Between Us & Our Partner) the yin and yang of polarities or traditional roles of women as gate keepers controlling the level of intimacy - needing more warmth, care and love in their sexual relationship, and of men as the initiators - maybe wanting sex more frequently and women wanting to make love, may still be in play as may a woman's belief that their safety comes from a man and a man's role is to save, protect women - some of which may be healthy yet also limiting (see also Finding Out, Exploring Our Sexual Selves).
 We may also have our own sexual insecurities, concerns, sexual anxieties, secrets as a man or woman and our willing to explore with our partner the mystery of our man or woman, unwinding any bondages of conditioning around what it means to be a man, woman.
 We may want to become more self-assured as a sexual man or woman - feel less discomfort about our body, so we can relax, enjoy each other's bodies, feel a sense of ease in our male, female body.
 We may have challenges, concerns in how we receive, penetrate, penetrating each other's heart and soul with love - letting each other in.
 Men may experience dwindling impotence, inability to ejaculate, delayed ejaculation, premature ejaculation or rapid ejaculation, erection difficulties - struggling to have or maintain erection (erectile dysfunction - ED) which may be associated with erectile nervousness, overusing pornography (porn-induced erectile dysfunction), orgasmic difficulties (see also Union - Orgasm, Orgasmic Experiences), some of which may be connected to regularity of porn overuse.
+We may want to delay our need for quick, instant gratification and relax into embracing the deep, slow space and delicious pleasures of connecting with our partner, lovemaking.
 Other men may have a level of psychological impotence (with a sense of impending doom), struggling to perform (performance anxiety), which may also be related to stress, difficulties relaxing, being strongly vulnerable, letting go or being insecure in our relationship.
 Low self-worth or being stuck in our head can affect sex problems and the sex therapy can explore this further.
 We may struggle to connect with, integrate what's happening in our head (including what we tell ourselves) with our heart, emotions and physical responses (see also Compartmentalising Sex, Cycle Of Sexual Dissatisfaction - Staying In Our Head Or Overly Focused On Sex, Lust, Climax, Orgasm, Speed, Outcomes, Performance, Techniques, Goals, Positions, Genitals, Stuck In Over-Familiar Roles).
 What it means to be potent, be in touch with our potency, masculinity, without being brutal or angry, may challenge us.
 Depleted hormones, reduced blood flow, may be factors.
 Some of us (tends to be more men than women, often connected to testosterone levels) can be more biologically driven, thinking about and initiating sex more.
 Other men may not be very sexual, possibly indicating low testosterone levels, fear of engulfment or being controlled.
 The effects of ageing (e.g. circulation, lubrication) may affect us.
 Some of us (tends to be more women than men) are more emotionally driven, think more about romance, the process of intimacy, connection and sharing feelings of love.
 We may have more of a biological push towards sex when ovulating.
 Our hormones may also impact on us.
 Some women may find it difficult to feel aroused, have an orgasm (see also Union - Orgasm, Orgasmic Experiences) or experience painful intercourse.
 Painful penetration may be a problem.
 Without shame or being passive, we may want to be in touch with what it means to be feminine and vulnerable, in our creative power with healthy boundaries.
 As a woman we may prefer clitoral stimulation rather than penetration alone.
 The impact of superficial (or porn-led) sex on a purely physical level to obtain a quick orgasm, ejaculation, pleasure our partner or procreate may build up tension (e.g. headaches), whereas orgasmic experience may be of a different nature when we take care of and respond to the fullness of our sexual energy supported by sharing with our partner about our sexual feelings, needs, desires.
 (And we may want to be in touch with our deepest desires in life, our passions in order to connect to our sexual passion, desire.)

 Exploring & Sexually Opening Up With Our Partner